RUB-NDS/RKE/README.md

 ### Building
 If everything is set up properly, the standard maven commands should work to compile and test the project.

-You can compile the project by calling
-`mvn compile`
-and run the Unit tests by calling
+You can compile and install the project by calling `mvn install` and run the Unit tests by calling
 `mvn test`.